 Sleeping on a pad while you’re backpacking can make the world of difference to how warm and comfortable you are overnight, and how well you sleep at night.

-A good sleeping pad will keep you up off the cold, hard ground, and provide padding and insulation while you sleep, working with your backpacking sleeping bag to keep you comfortable and warm overnight.
+A good sleeping pad will keep you up off the cold, hard ground, and provide padding and insulation while you sleep, working with your backpacking sleeping bag to keep you comfortable and warm overnight – or if you’re a couple, consider a double sleeping bag instead.

 Our guide also includes tips on how to choose the best sleeping pad for you, whether you’re planning a thru-hike or planning to do go backpacking around the world.